joric/oneliners/README.md

 Note that `c.update({i:x})` and `setitem(c,i,c[i]+x)` behaves differently.
 If x is negative and count becomes `<=0`, the key is removed.

-You can easily remove zero and negative values from a counter (it's the official way, see [documentation](https://docs.python.org/3/library/collections.html#collections.Counter)):
+You can also remove zero and negative values manually (there is an the official way, see [documentation](https://docs.python.org/3/library/collections.html#collections.Counter)):

 ```python
 c = Counter({1:1,2:0,3:-1}); print(c:=+c) #{1: 1}, same as c += Counter()